realpython/python-guide/docs/dev/env.rst

 pyenv.  pyenv then works out which version of Python should be run based on environment variables, ``.python-version`` files, and the global default.

-pyenv isn't a tool for managing virtual environments, but there is a plugin `pyenv-virtualenv <https://github.com/yyuu/pyenv-virtualenv>`_ which automates the creation of different environments, and also makes it possible to use the existing pyenv tools to switch to different environments based on environment
+pyenv isn't a tool for managing virtual environments, but there is the plugin `pyenv-virtualenv <https://github.com/yyuu/pyenv-virtualenv>`_ which automates the creation of different environments, and also makes it possible to use the existing pyenv tools to switch to different environments based on environment